 Hiring Students.
 If you intend to hire UConn graduate students to work at the company, you will need to get approval from your department chair and enter into a written agreement with the student setting forth the role, hours, salary and any other key terms.
 International students on a visa must consult with the International Students Office, and may not be able to work at the company.
 The relevant UConn policy can be found here.

 Use of UConn Facilities and Research.
 If your company wishes to use UConn facilities or conduct research in your UConn lab, you need to put in place a written agreement with UConn that covers costs and other conditions.
 A faculty member may not use UConn facilities to benefit the company without such an agreement.
+Contact Elly Kohl for more information on the use of facilities by your company.

 Renting Incubator Space.
 Some faculty members may wish to rent lab space from the Technology Incubation Program (TIP).
 Companies apply to become TIP companies as part of a competitive process.
 Click here for more information.